-Known for his "Oscar Wilde quotes," Oscar Wilde's poems deals with matters of the heart, ancient mythology and the misery of incarceration.
+Known for his "Oscar Wilde quotes," Oscar Wilde's poems deal with matters of the heart, ancient mythology, and the misery of incarceration.

 Oscar Wilde is best known for his plays, but he also wrote poems.
 His rapier wit and flair for language remains on exhibit throughout these, his best works.

 The Ballad of Reading Goal